(603) 764-5858Please call between 11:00 AM and 5:00 PM

 - Payment in full is required when making your reservation.
 Please click here for pricing information.

 - The lodge is about an hour from Hanover.
 Here's how you get there.

-Please note that, at this time, we are unable to take reservations beyond August 19th (which is when FY Trips starts) pending the trustee's decision regarding the timeline for this project.
+Please note that, at this time, we are unable to take reservations beyond August 19th, which is when FY Trips starts, after which the Ravine Lodge will close for reconstruction.

 For information about the Ravine Lodge project, visit this website.

 To find out about giving to the project, visit this website.

 As excited as we are about the plans for the new Lodge, it will also hard to say farewell to the Lodge that has meant so much to so many students, alumni and others for so many generations.
 Between now and then, we have scheduled a few special events -- dinner accompanied by a daytime and evening program -- hosted by the DOC and alumni volunteers in order to celebrate the current Lodge, share memories, and to connect alumni, students, and friends.

 Each date¹s program will be planned by the host(s), but may include activities like: